How Reinsurance Affects Your Home Insurance Rates in 2026

 Protect what matters most with award-winning home insurance.

 The connection between reinsurance costs and your annual premium is direct and measurable.
-Research finds that reinsurance exposure explains nearly two-thirds of the increase in the impact of disaster risk on home insurance premiums.
-This is not a minor footnote — it is the single largest identifiable driver of rate increases for homeowners in high-risk states.
+Research has found that reinsurance exposure explains nearly two-thirds of the increase in the impact of disaster risk on home insurance premiums.
+This is not a minor footnote.
+It is the single largest identifiable driver of rate increases for homeowners in high-risk states.

 Here's what that has meant in practice: